-QDA reserves the right to determine, based on the applicant's demonstrated organizational capability and the best interests of the City, how many and for which proposed service area and at what level of services a contract will be awarded, as well as the dollar value of each contract.
+QDA reserves the right to determine, based on the applicant's demonstrated organizational capability and the best interests of the City, which proposed service area and at what level of services a contract will be awarded, as well as the dollar value of each contract.
 Each service area will be considered a separate competition; therefore, proposals for individual service areas will be compared to one another.
-The number of contracts awarded will be based upon available funding.
+However, each organization that applies will be awarded only one contract, regardless of the number of proposals submitted.
+The total number of contracts awarded will be based upon available funding.